a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 ## Checkpoint

 At long last, we have implemented all of the required features for this project.
-However, that does not mean that
+However, that does not mean that our application is finished and ready to be deployed/shared with the world.
+In fact, the current state of the project is lacking many vital features and tools to make it more maintainable and approachable for users in the open-source community.
+At this point we will focus on improving the quality of our project by focusing on test coverage, CICD, logging and security hardening.

+I am always interested in hearing feedback on the tutorial, I hope you have enjoyed what has been provided so far.

 <div class="requirements">
   <p class="title complete">User Management/JWT Authentication</p>